isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 Unicode, more than the weird lack of computation and advanced type system, is many programmers' biggest challenge when coming to Agda.
-Learning to wrangle all of the Unicode characters is be daunting for at least three reasons---how can we distinguish all of these characters, what should we call them, and how in heck do we input them?
+Learning to wrangle all of the Unicode characters can be daunting for at least three reasons---how can we distinguish all of these characters, what should we call them, and how in heck do we input them?